googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/_index.md

 #### Creating a Matchmaking request

 1. A Game Client (for the Player) intending to find a match connects to the Game Frontend requesting for an Assignment.
 2. The Game Frontend validates the player, fetches its properties from the platform services and calls Open Match Frontend to create a Ticket for this player.
-Opem Match creates a Ticket and indexes its SearchFields.
+Open Match creates a Ticket and indexes its SearchFields.

 Now the Ticket representing this player is a part of a Ticket Pool actively being considered for matchmaking by Open Match.